x-component/x-format/README.md

 Formats number, with decimal point, thousend separators, scale and v.unit as suffix

 @param {value} a number or an object like { value: &lt;number&gt; , unit: &#39;MB&#39; }
-@param {options} options merged with number.config
+@param {options} optional options merged with format.number.config and format.config
+@return {the}  formatted string

 format.number.en, .de ...